How to Convert Strings to Dates in R (With Examples)

 [1] "Date"

-Example 3: Convert a Data Frame Column to Dates
+Example 3: Converting a Single Data Frame Column to Dates

 #create data frame